-Guardian Angel Facility Design, Patrick SFB, FL
+Guardian Angel Facility Design, Patrick Space Force Base

-The new building will house administrative offices, pararescue cage areas, mission alert equipment storage and assembly, communications and life support areas, a weapons vault, medical training area, a climate-controlled warehouse with maintenance and issue areas, and secure squadron operations spaces.
+The new building houses administrative offices, pararescue cage areas, mission alert equipment storage and assembly, communications and life support areas, a weapons vault, medical training area, a climate-controlled warehouse with maintenance and issue areas, and secure squadron operations spaces.
 Specialty functions include a parachute drying tower, parachute rigging shop, and an aquatic simulator/training pool, which will provide dive training in a controlled environment.

 During the CCD charrette, a hurricane forced the team to evacuate Patrick SFB Undeterred by this unexpected challenge, our team reworked the schedule and process, hosting several virtual design sessions over the following month to arrive at an approved concept design.
 The team successfully engaged with the government leadership team, project stakeholders, and facility users to achieve a consensus solution and keep the project on schedule.

 One of the more complex program elements of this project was the aquatic simulator/training pool.
 The challenges of this element included a 22-foot depth requirement, ground contaminants and proximity to the adjacent river.
 In addition, cost estimates showed that an in-ground pool would be costly.

 The seasoned design team overcame this challenge by recommending a shallower, 15-foot above-ground pool.
 This design recommendation meant less contaminated soil would need to be removed and less dewatering was necessary.
 The final design included a cost-effective pool that met the user’s requirements.